ThunderStorms21th/OneUI-Debloat/README.md

 # Instructions

 I recommend using Adhell which works even when unrooted.
 The advantage of using Adhell compared to using adb, especially when debloating, is that you don't need a computer plus, you can re-enable the apps without resetting your device.
-Installation instructions is here: https://forum.xda-developers.com/t/adhell-3-knox.3908002/post-85788393 and apk can be downloaded from here: https://forum.xda-developers.com/t/adhell-3-knox.3908002/post-85440303.
+Installation instructions is here: https://forum.xda-developers.com/t/adhell-3-knox.3908002/post-85788393 and apk can be downloaded from here this repo.

 ![alt text](https://github.com/pascua28/OneUI-Debloat/blob/master/Screenshots/1.jpg)
 After installation make sure these toggles are enabled as shown.